 Essentially, it is a customer’s claim that the product or service purchased on their credit card was not purchased by them, was purchased without their knowledge, was never received, or was not satisfactory.

-Often this is due to identity theft or a stolen credit card, but not always.
+A chargeback can be the result of identity theft or a stolen credit card, but this isn't always the case.
 In fact, studies have shown that 71% of chargeback disputes are categorized as fraud, and of those, 77% are considered “friendly fraud”.

 - What is Friendly Fraud?

 - Choose the Right Payment Processor

 We know what you’re thinking.
 How could fraud ever be considered “friendly”?

 It’s not, really.
 Friendly fraud is the term used for a specific type of credit card fraud in which the perpetrator is actually the cardholder, not an identity thief.
 It’s also known as chargeback fraud.